nrfconnect/sdk-nrfxlib/bsdlib/doc/gnss_extension.rst

 Reading a fix
 *************

-To read a data fix, the socket read function :cpp:func:`nrf_recv` is used with the GNSS socket descriptor as the function argument.
+To read a data fix, the socket read function :c:func:`nrf_recv` is used with the GNSS socket descriptor as the function argument.
 This is shown in the following code:

 .. code-block:: c